redis/ioredis/README.md

   // results === [[null, 'OK'], [null, 'bar']]
 });
 ```
-If there's a syntactically error in the transaction's command chain(wrong number of arguments, wrong command name, ...),
+If there's a syntax error in the transaction's command chain (e.g. wrong number of arguments, wrong command name, etc),
-none of the commands will be executed and an error is returned:
+then none of the commands would be executed, and an error is returned:

 ```javascript
 redis.multi().set('foo').set('foo', 'new value').exec(function (err, results) {